jamate16/jamate16/README.md

 - 👋 Hi, I’m @jamate16
-- 👀 I’m interested in life long learning and getting a job in the data science field.
+- 👀 I’m interested in life long learning and working in the data science field.
 - 🌱 I’m currently learning data science with python, desktop app development with electron, c++ development and unreal engine 5.

 <!---